UT-NDML/nanoSint/README.md

 sudo apt-get install -y ngspice

+Also includes rhoAnalysis.py to calculate density from the full data files in order to plot against electrical Conductivity and other variables of interest

 # Run Procedure Summarized
 ## Single Layer 1by1 beds
 * ./bashModGen (feedbash must be in directory)